Enrikaa/Reservations/README.md

 ### CHECK ALL EXISTING RESERVATIONS
 4. Check all existing reservations:
-   - In POSTMAN USE THIS ENDPOINT:
+   - In Postman use this endpoint:
        ```sh
       http://127.0.0.1:8000/api/v1/reservations/all/
        ```